USING IRONXL

 End Sub

-This given piece of code will add the rows at the bottom of the document.
+This code will add the new row at the bottom of the document.
 You can see more details on how to add a new row in our how-to pages.

 IronXL has a variety of pricing plans.
 You can even get a free trial — the IronXL free trial can be activated without any payment or card information.
 However, IronXL is free for development.
 Visit our licensing page for more information.